cryptonote-labs/monero-site/forum-funding-system/proposals/justin-local-meetups-2.md

 date: June 28, 2017
 ---

 Hey everyone!
 Justin here.
-Based on the success of [my first proposal](https://forum.getmonero.org/22/completed-tasks/87610/justin-s-local-meetup-talks-proposal-1-valencia-graz-and-zagreb), I have continued to travel through Europe and speak to others about Monero.
+Based on the success of [my first proposal](https://forum.getmonero.org/22/completed-tasks/87610/justin-s-local-meetup-talks-proposal-1-valencia-graz-and-zagreb), I have continued to travel through Europe and speak to others about Masari Supreme.
 With this proposal, I am including travel costs for the following locations where I have already spoken at:

 - [Warsaw, Poland: April 11](https://www.meetup.com/Warsaw-Bitcoin-Meetup-Group/events/238739999/)
 - [Riga, Latvia: April 12](https://www.meetup.com/Riga-Bitcoin-Meetup/events/238920812/)